HackYourFuture-CPH/gamejoy/README.md

 ## Okay, sounds like fun, how can i join?

-If you want to join then message Benjamin on slack
+If you want to join then message Benjamin on slack.
+Then he will put together the groups and announce them on slack

 ## Will there be prices and judges?